Skip to main content

 aws eks update-kubeconfig --name govuk

-2. To make it easier to switch between clusters, namespaces or users, edit your kubectl configuration (usually located at ~/.kube/config) and rename the new context with a more human readable context name.
+2. To make it easier to switch between clusters, namespaces or users, you can rename the new context to match the name of the environment:

-To do this, edit the name field of the last context in the kubectl configuration.
-For example, you can set the name to <govuk-environment>.
+Edit the name field of the last context in ~/.kube/config.
+For example, for the staging environment you could set name to govuk-staging.

 See the Kubernetes documentation on configuring access to multiple clusters for more information.